prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

   to detect if the terms of service have changed.
 If not, a "204 Not Modified" response will be returned.

+  If the "Etag" is missing, the client should not cache the response and instead prompt the user again at the next opportunity.
+This is usually only the case if the terms of service were not configured correctly.

+  .. http:get:: /privacy

+  Get the privacy policy of the exchange.
+  The exchange will consider the "Accept" and "Accept-Language" and "Accept-Encoding" headers when generating a response.
+Specifically, it will try to find a response with an acceptable mime-type, then pick the version in the most preferred language of the user, and finally apply compression if that is allowed by the client and deemed beneficial.

+  The exchange will set an "Etag", and subsequent requests of the same client should provide the tag in an "If-None-Match" header to detect if the privacy policy has changed.
+If not, a "204 Not Modified" response will be returned.

+  If the "Etag" is missing, the client should not cache the response and instead prompt the user again at the next opportunity.
+This is usually only the case if the privacy policy was not configured correctly.

 .. http:get:: /keys